Sebastian-Abramowski/Discord-Bot/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env files

-For DonkeyMusicBot:
+For DonkeyMusicBot (inside main folder):

 - `DONKEY_MUSIC_BOT_TOKEN`

-For DonkeySecondaryBot:
+For DonkeySecondaryBot (inside main folder):

 - `DONKEY_SECONDARY_BOT_TOKEN`

+For DonkeySecondaryBot(inside 'secondary_bot' folder)

 - `URL_TO_MY_REPO`
 - `API_NINJAS_API_KEY`
 - `THECATAPI_API_KEY`